 - Primary equity offerings involve the issuance of new shares. - Public offering or public placement refers to issuance of new shares placed by underwriters to institutional or other non-strategic investors. - Primary private placements involves direct placement of new shares by one company to another company, an individual investor, or a group of investors.
-This direct placement of shares is generally accomplished without an underwriter. - Secondary offerings or block sales do not involve issuance of new shares but involve the distribution of current shareholders' existing shares. - Secondary offerings are usually pre-announced by the company or by a company's shareholder and open for public subscription during a pre-determined period.
-These existing shares are generally placed by underwriters to institutional or other non-strategic investors. - Block sales of existing shares or large market transaction done by way of immediate book building involving change in strategic ownership are generally announced only when effective or with short advance notice and generally do not include an offer prospectus.
+This direct placement of shares is generally accomplished without an underwriter. - Secondary offerings or block sales do not involve issuance of new shares but involve the distribution of current shareholders' existing shares.

-4.1.1 Implementation of Share Placements and Offerings in the MSCI Universe
+4.1.1 Implementation of Primary Equity Offerings in the MSCI Universe